JingOS-team/JingOS/README.md

 ## [Download JingOS V0.9](https://jingos.feishu.cn/docs/doccnFhsqYIUT2ozejeOlfvMfsf)

 # JingOS
-### The World’s First Linux-based OS designed for Tablets
+### The World’s First Linux-Based OS Designed for Tablets

-JingOS is a 'convergence' Linux-Based Open-Source mobile OS for tablets and mobile devices.
+JingOS is a 'convergent' Linux-based open-source mobile OS for tablets and mobile devices.

 It can run Linux apps and Android apps.